Reef-related crisis response for tourism organisations

 • Maritime Safety Queensland (MSQ) – oil spill

-• Department of Environment and Science (DES) – environmental recovery
+• Department of Environment, Science and Innovation (DESI) – environmental recovery

 • Tourism and Events Queensland (TEQ)